lightyn/listlight/README.md

 ## Setup guide:
 Run ```npm install``` command in the root project directory.

+## Run guide
+Build the client and server using the buildscript commands noted below Run ```node build/server/server.js``` in the root project directory.

 ## Buildscript (grunt) commands:
 ### Build
 * `grunt buildClientBrowser` will build the client browser app from source. <br />